Choate-Robotics/Programming-SOPs/docs/code/oi_keymap.rst

 Operator Interface (OI)
 =========================

 The `OI.py` and `keymap.py` files in our repository collaboratively manage the operator interface, facilitating the mapping of controller inputs to specific robot commands.
-This structured approach ensures intuitive and efficient control during robot operation.
+During a given season, keymap will be used to map certain controller inputs with commands, and OI will be used to determine which buttons were triggered.

 Keymap Module
 =============